Karkee Web Home

 Bandolier Equipment, Pattern 1903 - Cartridge Pockets

-Pocket, cartridge, 15 round
+Pocket, cartridge, 15 rounds.
+(Mark I.)

-15rd i front15 m k i rear15 rdThe Bandolier Equipment, Pattern 1903 Mk.
-I 15 Round cartridge pocket was introduced with the Pattern 1903 Bandolier Equipment in List of Changes entry §12389, dated 20th October 1903.
+15rd i front15 m k i rear15 rdThe Pocket, cartridge, 15 rounds (Mark I) was introduced with the Pattern 1903 Bandolier Equipment in List of Changes entry §12389, dated 20th October 1903.
 It is similar to the 10 round Pocket but is more square in shape, has two stud holes on its flap, and has a brass "dee" on the top rear to take the front hook of the Greatcoat carrier.
 It is designed to hold 15 rounds of .303-inch ammunition in three 5 round chargers.
 The Mk.
 I 15 Round cartridge pocket was superseded by the Mk.
 II version in List of Changes entry §13273, dated.
 27th November 1905 / 26 January 1906.
-This example is maker marked "T.C.
+This early example is maker marked "T.C.
 GALLEY" and dated 1903.
 From the Karkee Web Collection.

-15 mkii front15 mkii rearThe Bandolier Equipment, Pattern 1903 15 Round cartridge pocket, Mk.
-II, replaced the Mk.
+15 mkii front15 mkii rearThe Pocket, cartridge, 15 rounds, (Mark II) replaced the Mk.
 I Cartridge pocket in List of Changes entry §13273, dated.
 27th November 1905 / 26th January 1906.
 It is identical to the Mk.
 I except for the closure.
 Instead of a large flap, this version has only a small flap that is closed by a strap sewn to the rear.
 This example is maker marked "ALMOND & SMITH / C & M" and is dated 1906.
 As an aside, C & M stands for Currier & Manufacturer, i.e. someone who prepares leather from tanned hides, not just someone who buys in already prepared leather.
 From the Karkee Web Collection.

-Pocket, cartridge, 15 round, Territorial Force
+Pocket, cartridge, 15 rounds, Territorial Force

-15 pocket ta front15 pocket ta rear4 pocketFrom the front, this appears to be a perfectly normal Mk.
-I 15 Round cartridge pocket for the Bandolier Equipment, Pattern 1903.
+15 pocket ta front15 pocket ta rear4 pocketFrom the front, this appears to be a perfectly normal Pocket, cartridge, 15 rounds, (Mark I) for the Bandolier Equipment, Pattern 1903.
 One look from the rear, though, reveals just how special this one is.
 Compared with the standard Mk.
 I Pocket shown above, one can see that both the brass dee and the rivet in the top centre have been omitted.
 The reason is shown in the detail at right.
 Many Territorial Force units went to great lengths to upgrade their B.E., Patt.
 '03, adding Packs, Entrenching tool carriers, etc. One variation occasionally seen in pictures is the pattern of four 15-round Cartridge pockets on each side, arranged in a "one-over-three" symmetrical pattern.
 This gave a total ammunition load of 120 rounds.
 The centre pocket is the standard Mk.
 I, while the other three would be the type shown here.
 Without the dee and central rivet, the Pocket can be worn either with the Belt passed horizontally through it, or vertically on a Brace.
 Close examination of this example, in fact, reveals wear marks indicating that it has in fact been worn both ways.
 This Pocket is maker marked "EDWARD JONES / C & M" and dated 1909.
 From the Steve Hewitt collection, photos © Steve Hewitt 2009.

-Pocket, cartridge, 10 round
+Pocket, cartridge, 10 rounds.
+(Mark I)

-10 rd front10 rd rearThe Bandolier Equipment, Pattern 1903 10 Round cartridge pocket was introduced with the Pattern 1903 Bandolier Equipment in List of Changes entry LoC 12389, dated 20th October 1903.
+10 rd front10 rd rearThe Pocket, cartridge, 10 rounds.
+(Mark I) was introduced with the Pattern 1903 Bandolier Equipment in List of Changes entry L. of C. §12389, dated 20th October 1903.
 It has a loop on the rear so that it can slide onto the Waist belt, and will accept ten rounds of .303-inch ammunition in two 5 round chargers.
 It remained unchanged throughout its service life.
 This example is Australian, and is Maker marked "ROSENSTAM / WA" and dated 1916.
 From the Karkee Web Collection.

 Pocket, cartridge, 10 round (Cadet, or Territorial Force?)

-No such pocket was listed for the Regular Army and, to emphasise this, the brass loop designs (the Mk.
-I was slightly larger than Mark II loop) are specifically listed only for the 15 round pockets.
+No such Pocket was listed for the Regular Army and, to emphasise this, the brass loop designs (the Mk.
+I was slightly larger than Mark II loop) are specifically listed only for the 15 round Pockets.
 Therefore, we can only speculate on its intended user.
 Possibly, like the 15-round Pocket previously mentioned, it was meant for Territorial Force use.
 Many of the T.A. units went to elaborate lengths to upgrade and customize their Patt.
 '03 equipment, to emulate the greater ammunition capacity of the Regular Army’s new Pattern 1908 W.E..

-As early as 1904, one Regular Army unit was photographed with four 15 round pockets, the 10 round ones having been abandoned.
+As early as 1904, one Regular Army unit was photographed with four 15 round Pockets, the 10 round ones having been abandoned.
 Other units did the same, so for a T.A. unit to procure this special design - of smaller capacity - would seem perverse.
-It is possible that the specials were for Field Days / Manoeuvres, which would seem a financial indulgence, if “normal” 10, plus the 15 round pockets were also in their unit inventory.
-It is however plausible that a unit, who routinely carried less ammunition, would wish to move the brass loop from the regulation 15 round pocket.
+It is possible that the specials were for Field Days / Manoeuvres, which would seem a financial indulgence, if “normal” 10, plus the 15 round Pockets were also in their unit inventory.
+It is however plausible that a unit, who routinely carried less ammunition, would wish to move the brass loop from the regulation 15 round Pocket.
 Cadet and O.T.C. units would have little opportunity to require carrying capacity for 100 rounds.
 It is far more likely that they would only ever carry 20 rounds and blank ammunition at that!
-Since they would still need to attach the shoulder straps of the Great coat carrier, loops would be required on the smaller of the B.E. pocket designs.
+Since they would still need to attach the shoulder straps of the Great coat carrier, loops would be required on the smaller of the B.E.
+Pocket designs.

 All of this is pure speculation and, needless to say, any hard information, or period photos of a Pocket like this in use will be eagerly received.
 On the inside of the flap is written "CARTIDGE (sic) HOLDER PICKED UP ON BEACH AT DARD'LS".
 It is also lightly stamped to the 5th Batt.
 N.F.
 The 5th Battalion of the Northumberland Fusiliers were at Gallipoli, so that makes sense.
 The Pocket is maker marked "MIDDLEMORE & / LAMPLUGH LD / BIRMINGHAM" and dated 1909.
 From the Chris Cutting Collection, photos © Chris Cutting 2009.